1540 Broadway: Site

-1540 Broadway is on the east side of Broadway, along Times Square between 45th Street (George Abbott Way) to the south and 46th Street to the north, in the Midtown Manhattan neighborhood of New York City.
-The irregularly shaped land lot covers 38,700 ft2, with a frontage of 180 ft on Broadway and a depth of 186.06 ft.
+1540 Broadway is on the east side of Broadway, along Times Square between 45th Street (George Abbott Way) to the south and 46th Street to the north, in the Midtown Manhattan neighborhood of New York City, New York, U.S. The irregularly shaped land lot covers 38,700 ft2, with a frontage of 180 ft on Broadway and a depth of 186.06 ft.
 The building wraps around another structure at the northwest corner, and the section of the building on 46th Street extends further east than the portion on 45th Street.
 The northern end of the building faces Duffy Square.

-The surrounding area is part of Manhattan's Theater District and contains many Broadway theatres.
+The surrounding area is part of Manhattan's Theater District and contains many Broadway theaters.
 On the same block are the Lyceum Theatre, the Jacqueline Kennedy Onassis High School for International Careers, and Americas Tower to the east.
 Other nearby buildings include the Hotel Edison and Lunt-Fontanne Theatre to the northwest; TSX Broadway, the Palace and Embassy Theatres, and the I. Miller Building to the north; 1530 Broadway, the Hudson Theatre, and the Millennium Times Square New York hotel to the south; One Astor Plaza to the southwest; and the New York Marriott Marquis hotel to the west.

 The site formerly contained Loew's State Theatre, built in 1921 at the address 1540 Broadway.
 Loew's State Theatre had been housed within a 17-story office building prior to its demolition in 1987.
 The old theater's design had complemented that of the Lyceum Theatre, a Broadway theater, immediately to the east.
 The site had also contained several smaller buildings, including a United Service Organizations (USO) recruitment center.